13 Best Golf Courses in Las Vegas

 • Phone: 702 388 4400

-One great feature of the golf course is that you can use it as a wedding venue.
-Desert Pines offers romantic views of the Las Vegas Strip and the sparkling lakes and course greens add to a more enticing scenery.
-There is a full event staff dedicated to wedding occasions who ensure the bride and groom have the most unforgettable marriage.
+One great feature of the golf course is that you can use it as a wedding or event venue.
+Desert Pines offers event space, course views, and a full event staff for private events, outings, and wedding occasions.

 7. TPC Summerlin Golf Course